stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 ## Getting Started

+!!! tip "Searching the docs"

+    If you're looking for information on a specific topic, the Search feature of this site will allow you to quickly find the page you're looking for.
+    Just press ++s++ or ++f++ to open the Search bar and start typing.

 You can first take a look at the [concepts][url_concepts] and [definitions][url_glossary] of terms to get familiar with the terminology used throughout those pages.
 You can also take a look at Sherlock's